dcartolano/quiz-TECH-ular/README.md

 ## Usage

+[Click here](https://drive.google.com/file/d/1V9F47dJ1EEFUeH0bMu2i4OCy8IGFTQwL/view) to view a walkthrough video of the testing operation for the app.

 To run the app locally and view in a browser, run the command `npm run start:dev`.

-To run the tests, you must already have the server running by using the command above.
+To run the tests, you must already have the server actively running by using the command above.
 Without closing out your terminal where the server is running, open a new terminal tab/window and run the command `npm run test`, which will cause both the component and end-to-end tests to run.
 The terminal output will tell you the results of these tests, and whether program operation passes or not.

 ## Credits